Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: SN H0pe host galaxy

-We have built the $A_V$ map excluding circular regions centered on each of the SN images\footnote{These regions are identical to those excluded from the extended source model likelihood, as described in Sect.~\ref{ssec:SLmod:esr}.}.
-However, we can estimate the dust extinction at the position of SN H0pe by interpolating of the $A_V$ values within the masked regions.
-We use nearest-neighbor interpolation, since this is based on minimal assumptions regarding the underlying $A_V$ spatial variations, and is accurate enough for the few pixels we are interpolating over.
-Although in theory, the dust extinction at the position of each SN image should be identical, it is not due to various reasons such as data noise, PSF model (original and resolution-matching kernels) and light contamination from foreground objects.
-Therefore, we consider the mean over the three images as our fiducial value, for which we find $A_{V}^{\rm H0pe} = 0.94 \pm 0.25$.
-The quoted uncertainty is a quadratic sum of three error terms.
-For the statistical error term, we emulate 100 realizations of the data and consider the resulting standard deviation of $A_V$, averaged over the three SN image positions.
-We then estimate a systematic error term due to the choice of the PSF model, by considering the mean difference between the $A_{V}^{\rm H0pe}$ values obtained with the PSF models used in lens modeling and those obtained using \textsc{starred}.
-Our last error term is the standard deviation over the $A_V$ values interpolated at each position of the SN images (we use Bessel correction for the standard deviation due to the small sample size).
-These three error terms due to data noise, PSF model and image position amount to $1\%$, $6\%$ and $93\%$ of the total variance, respectively.
+The $A_V$ map excludes circular regions centered on each of the SN images\footnote{These regions match those excluded from the extended source model likelihood in Sect.~\ref{ssec:SLmod:esr}.}.
+To estimate the dust extinction at the position of SN H0pe, we interpolated the $A_V$ values within the masked regions.
+We used nearest-neighbor interpolation, which relies on minimal assumptions regarding the underlying $A_V$ spatial variations and is accurate enough for the few pixels involved.
+In principle, the dust extinction at the position of each SN image should be identical, but factors such as data noise, PSF modeling (original and resolution-matching kernels), and light contamination from foreground objects introduce differences.
+We therefore adopt the mean over the three images as our fiducial value, for which we find $A_{V}^{\rm H0pe} = 0.94 \pm 0.25$.
+We computed the uncertainty as the quadratic sum of three error terms.
+For the statistical error term, we emulated 100 realizations of the data and took the resulting standard deviation of $A_V$, averaged over the three SN image positions.
+We then estimated a systematic error from the PSF model choice by taking the mean difference between the $A_{V}^{\rm H0pe}$ values obtained with the PSF models used in lens modeling and those obtained using \textsc{starred}.
+Our final error term is the standard deviation over the $A_V$ values interpolated at each position of the SN images (we used the Bessel correction for the standard deviation due to the small sample size).
+These three error terms due to data noise, PSF model, and image position account for $1\%$, $6\%$, and $93\%$ of the total variance, respectively.